navinrathore/navinrathore.github.io/DL Alter Jobs/ELT_DL_Alter_Job_Group.md

 ## Intent

-The Objective of this job/service is to create an ALTER script for the table that will Change or delete columns and add columns with updated constraints.
-NULL or NOT NULL.

-This is a parent job/service.
+This is a parent job/service for Alter operations.
 It calls the Alter_Job and Alter_Delete jobs/services.

 The major tasks of the job/service are listed here.